-The executive officers receive certain health benefits, as well as perquisites.
-Health benefits include basic life insurance and medical and dental insurance equal to that provided to other employees.
+We provide our executive officers with certain benefits and perquisites.
+These benefits and perquisites are designed to attract and retain our senior managers.
+Benefits include basic life insurance and medical and dental insurance equal to that provided to other employees.
 In addition, executive officers also receive benefits under a split dollar life insurance plan.
 Executive officers are also eligible for car allowances and medical reimbursements.
 In addition, the CEO receives personal use of the Company's private airplane and country club dues.
 Perquisites are provided in order to provide a total compensation package which is competitive with the marketplace for executive officers.
+Under the new employment agreement, if the CEO's employment is terminated for any reason, other than "for cause," we have agreed to continue to provide health insurance and medical reimbursement commensurate with the CEO's then current programs for a period of ten years.